tthatcher95/Personal_Projects/README.md

-# Personal_Projects
+# personal-project-ideas

-Projects to get used to new syntax or learn a new language.
-Also, will upload anything cool.
+Repository to test new ideas that come to mind